“The emerging consensus in system theory”

 This harks back to Pareto’s “On the Equilibrium of the Social Systems"

-Some norms and values of society have shifted dramatically in my lifetime; there has been continual change, not all for the better.
+There has been continual change, not all for the better.

 Bausch on Meadows and “The limits to growth”.